Snyk vs Trend Micro Deep Security comparison

 Application Security Tools

-Snyk is ranked 4th in Application Security Tools with 41 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 80 reviews.
+Snyk is ranked 4th in Application Security Tools with 41 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 81 reviews.
 Snyk is rated 8.2, while Trend Micro Deep Security is rated 8.6.
 The top reviewer of Snyk writes "Performs software composition analysis (SCA) similar to other expensive tools".
-On the other hand, the top reviewer of Trend Micro Deep Security writes "Offers excellent endpoint protection and great stability ".
-Snyk is most compared with SonarQube, Black Duck, GitHub Advanced Security, Fortify Static Code Analyzer and Veracode, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security and Trellix Endpoint Security.
+On the other hand, the top reviewer of Trend Micro Deep Security writes "High availability, effective VPM, and responsive support".
+Snyk is most compared with SonarQube, Black Duck, GitHub Advanced Security, Fortify Static Code Analyzer and Veracode, whereas Trend Micro Deep Security is most compared with Trend Vision One Endpoint Security, CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security and Trellix Endpoint Security.

 We monitor all Application Security Tools reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.